justinformentin/p/content/code/2018-04-04/index.md

 ---
-title: "Another Way To Build A Blockchain Section 1: The Blocks"
+title: 'Another Way To Build A Blockchain'
-path: "another-blockchain-guide-1"
+path: 'another-blockchain-guide'
-cover: "./chain.jpg"
+cover: './chain.jpg'
-date: "2018-04-04"
+date: '2018-04-04'
-chunk: "Guide on how to build a fully functional Blockchain using JavaScript."
+chunk: 'Guide on how to build a fully functional Blockchain using JavaScript.'
-category: "Blockchain"
+category: 'Blockchain'
 tags:
-    - Cryptocurrency
+  - Blockchain
   - JavaScript
-published: "true"
+published: 'true'
 ---

 ## Create the Block Class